What we know about mass school shootings in the US – and the gunmen who carry them out

 Our research and dozens of interviews with incarcerated perpetrators of mass shootings suggests that for most perpetrators, the mass shooting event is intended to be a final act.
 The majority of school mass shooters die in the attack.
 Of the 15 mass school shooters in our database, just seven were apprehended.
 The rest died on the scene, nearly all by suicide – the lone exception being the Robb Elementary shooter, who was shot dead by police.

-And school shooters tend to preempt their attacks by leaving posts, messages or videos warning of their intent.
+School shooters also tend to preempt their attacks by leaving posts, messages or videos warning of their intent.

 Inspired by past school shooters, some perpetrators are seeking fame and notoriety.
 However, most school shooters are motivated by a generalized anger.
 Their path to violence involves self-hate and despair turned outward at the world, and our research finds they often communicate their intent to do harm in advance as a final, desperate cry for help.
 The key to stopping these tragedies is for society to be alert to these warning signs and act on them immediately.